OpenDriveLab/DriveLM/challenge/README.md

 The competition server is held on [Hugging Face space](https://huggingface.co/spaces/AGC2024/driving-with-language-2024).

-Please evaluate `output.json` locally first before submitting to test server!
+Please infer your model on the `DriveLM-nuScenes version-1.1 val`(this is our test question and we will **NOT** release their GT answer) and get your output as `output.json`.
+You need to evaluate `output.json` locally first before submitting to test server!

 1. Prepare your result